thalesrc/scroll-manager/README.md

 ```

 ## Performance
-By default, scroll-manager throttles scroll events for every 90ms.
+By default, scroll-manager throttles scroll events in every 90ms for performance prospects

 If you want to capture all events use `const observer = scrollManager.observe(target, 0);`